riddyrayes/riddyrayes.github.io/index.md

 ---
-title: riddyrayes
+title: R²
 ---

-# Welcome to the personal site of @riddyrayes
+# Welcome to the personal site of R²